-On July 15, Gov. Gavin Newsom signed Assembly Bill (AB) 1870, which mandates that employers include information in their notices about an injured employee’s right to consult with a licensed attorney for advice about workers’ compensation law and that attorney fees may be paid as part of the injured worker’s award.
+On July 15, California Gov. Gavin Newsom signed Assembly Bill 1870, which mandates that employers include information in their workers’ compensation notices about injured employees’ right to consult with a licensed attorney for advice about workers’ compensation law.
+The notices should also state that attorney fees may be paid as part of injured workers’ awards.

 If an employee is injured, the employer must provide a Workers’ Compensation Claim Form (DWC 1) and a Notice of Potential Eligibility within one working day of learning about the injury.

-AB 1870 expands these requirements to include notice of the employee’s right to consult a licensed attorney and that attorney fees may be paid from the injured worker’s award.
+AB 1870 expands these requirements to include notice of employees’ right to consult a licensed attorney and that attorney fees may be paid from injured workers’ awards.

 Laurie DeYoung is an attorney with Jackson Lewis in Los Angeles. © 2024 Jackson Lewis.
 All rights reserved.
 Reposted with permission.